H1K0/tanabata/README.md

 ## Usage

 First of all, compile the source code with `./build.sh`.
-By default, it builds all targets to the `./build/` directory, but you can specify your custom build directory and target with `./build.sh -b <build_dir> -t <target>`.
+By default, it builds all targets to the `./build/` directory, but you can specify your custom build directory and target with `./build.sh [-b <build_dir>] [-t <target>]`.
+Both of options are... yeah, optional.
 For example, if you want to build just the CLI app to the `./tfm-cli/` directory, run `./build.sh -t tfm -b ./tfm-cli/`.

 ### Command Line Interface